Tiruchirappalli Rock Fort: British periods

 In the late 18th century, Hyder Ali was a major threat to the British, as were the French who were still fighting for their colonial supremacy in this region.
-By now, the town was firmly established as a Cantonment town and the fort's gate was known as main guard gate.
+By now, the town was firmly established as a Cantonment town and the fort's gate was known as Main Guard Gate.
 Robert Clive lived near the tank when he was in Tiruchirappalli.

 Geology

 The rock is said to be one of the oldest formations in the world.
 It is 3.8 billion years old, making it as old as the rocks in Greenland and older than the Himalayas.
 Quartz, used in glass making, and feldspar, used in ceramics, are found in this rock formation.
 The Rock Fort Temple is situated on 83-metre-high outcrops.
-The Pallavas initially built this temple, but the Nayaks made use of its naturally fortified position and designed it again.
+The Pallavas initially built this temple, but the Nayaks used its naturally fortified position and designed it again.
 It is a long climb up the 344 steps cut into the stone to the top.